wittenbrock/wittenbrock-design-two/README.md

 ## Installation

-This application was build using Node version 13.11.0 and NPM version 6.14.5.
+This application was built using Node version 13.11.0 and NPM version 6.14.5.
 For best results, install this project with these versions or greater.

 ***1. Getting started.***